QuaSi-Software/Documentation/docs/quasi_description_components.md

 Components:

 - Energy flows into a component are positive, energy flows out of a component are negative
-- Components are single units like a heat pump, a buffer tank, a battery or a photovoltaic power plant while energy systems are interconnected energy systems
+- Components are single units like a heat pump, a buffer tank, a battery or a photovoltaic power plant while energy systems are interconnected components

 ## Heat pump (HP)
 ### General description of HP